pszklarska/flutter_animations_workshop/step_02/instructions.md

 },
 ```

-Now, when you run the app, you should see a FloatingActionButton in the
+After those changes, when you run the app you should see a
-bottom right corner.
-Each time you tap on it, a new random rectangle is
+FloatingActionButton in the bottom right corner.
+Each time you tap on it, a
-shown.
+new random rectangle is shown.

 ![Change the state](https://github.com/pszklarska/flutter_animations_workshop/raw/main/assets/screen01.gif?raw=true)